logica-web/logica-web.github.io/docs/usrguide/aggregation.md

 CanSing("cassowary");
 ```

-and lets say we want to find all birds that can sing, but can not fly.
-It can be done
-with the following rule.
+Suppose we want to find all birds that can sing but cannot fly.
+This can be achieved with the following rule:

 ```
 InterestingBird(x) :-
   Bird(x), CanSing(x), ~CanFly(x);
 ```

-Logica interprets negation in this rule as follows:
+Logica interprets the negation in this rule as follows:

 ```
 InterestingBird(x) :-
   Bird(x), CanSing(x), Max{1 :- CanFly(x)} is null;
 ```

-Indeed aggregating expression `Max{1 :- CanFly(x)}` will be aggregating over a non-empty
-multiset of `1` values if and only if proposition `CanFly(x)` holds, and would run over an empty
-set otherwise, resulting in a `null`.
+The aggregating expression `Max{1 :- CanFly(x)}` will aggregate over a non-empty multiset of `1` values if and only if the proposition CanFly(x) holds.
+Otherwise, it will run over an empty set, resulting in `null`.

 > [!NOTE]
-> Inquisitive reader may have observed that any other built-in
-> aggregating operator could have worked here, e.g. we could have used `Sum{42 :- CanFly(x)}`
-> with the same outcome.
+> An inquisitive reader may observe that any other built-in aggregating operator could work here.
+For example, we could use `Sum{42 :- CanFly(x)}` with the same outcome.